Penelope Wallace

 Fictional Characters: Winnie The Pooh; Dracula; The Caterpillar; The Seven Dwarfs

-Historical Characters: T.A.
+Historical Figures: T.A.
 Waters; Michael Kurland; Chester Anderson

 Other Characters: Uptown Girl; Piltdown & His Primates; Pentalpha Audience; Weinie; Wendy West; A Bum; Amy Muscar; Blonde; Mystic Jake Sheba; Nobody Bartender; Annie; Solidus Plim; officers; Chairman Plik; Null-T; Cops; A Parade of Children, Hippies, Winos, Optional Psychos, Photographers, Revolutionaries & Unclassifiables; Frederick Kurland; Shapeless; Girls; Coachman; Transylvanian Townspeople; Bartender; Big Tex; Alphonse; Velia; The Kwikantha Dead; What's That Clientele; Pair of Outlander Females; Party Guests; Triskans; Wake-Up Service Girl; Washington Square Park Crowd; Mounted Policemen; Knights; Children of Bacchus; Orchestra; Teen-age Thugs; Monster; (Perry Diogenes)